Extending torsors over regular models of curves: A finiteness criterion for

 See \cite[Expos\'e~1, Proposition 2.2]{DSCH} for the equivalence of the first two conditions, and \cite[Expos\'e~1, Proposition 5.7]{DSCH} for the equivalence with the last one.

-$C$ denotes a smooth, geometrically connected $K$-curve of genus $g \geq 2$, which has semistable reduction over $R$.
+From now on, let $C$ denote a smooth geometrically connected $K$-curve of genus $g \geq 2$, which has semistable reduction over $R$.
 Let $\mathcal{C}$ be the minimal regular model of $C$ over $R$.
-We denote by $\Gamma$ the dual graph of the special fiber $\mathcal{C}_k$: it is the graph whose set of vertices is the set of irreducible components of $\mathcal{C}_k$ and whose set of edges is the set of nodes of $\mathcal{C}_k$; we denote by $b_1(\Gamma)$ the first Betti number of $\Gamma$.
+We denote by $\Gamma$ the dual graph of the special fiber $\mathcal{C}_k$: it is the graph whose set of vertices is the set of irreducible components of $\mathcal{C}_k$, and whose set of edges is the set of nodes of $\mathcal{C}_k$; we denote by $b_1(\Gamma)$ the first Betti number of $\Gamma$.

 As previously, $J$ denotes the Jacobian of $C$ and $\mathcal{J}$ denotes its N\'eron model over $R$.
-We denote by $\Phi_k$ the group of components of the special fiber $\mathcal{J}_k$ of $\mathcal{J}$.
+We denote by $\Phi$ the group of components of the special fiber $\mathcal{J}_k$ of $\mathcal{J}$.

 \begin{defi} In a graph, a \emph{circuit} is a path that begins and ends at the same vertex.
 A circuit that does not repeat vertices is called a \emph{cycle}.

 If $\Omega$ is a graph, we let $\Cyc(\Omega)$ denote the set of cycles in $\Omega$, and define